ejgroene/selftest/README.rst

 subprocess  boolean  False     Runs test when inside a subprocess.
 ==========  =======  =======   ==========================================================

-Normally, autotest runs a test as soon as it discovers it and then discards it.
+Normally, selftest runs a test as soon as it discovers it and then discards it.
 The example below show how tests can be run later by keeping and invoking them.

 .. code:: python